SBRDevelopment/libvmod-sigauth/README.rst

 DESCRIPTION
 ===========

-Validates the signature of an incomming request.
+Validates the signature of an incoming request.
 The idea behind this module is to validate the signature of a request without having to pass the request to a backend server.
 Once the signature has been verified varnish can cache requests for individual accounts.